harcokuppens/clean-classic-helloworld/README.md

 5. A message should pop up offering to open the repository within a development container, do so.

-6. Open the root folder of the classic-clean repository within a devcontainer terminal if it is not already open, using the command:
+6. Open the root folder of the clean-clm-helloworld repository within a devcontainer terminal if it is not already open, using the command:

-   `cd classic-clean`
+   `cd clean-clm-helloworld`

 7. After the development container is built, verify that everything is working by opening a terminal within VSCode and running: